ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 > ### Agrigo Alternatives for other organisms
 > Agrigo is developed for agricultural data, as the name suggests.
 If you are working human or animal data there are  alternative webtools that can be used.
-For example [Panther](http://www.pantherdb.org/)
+For example [Panther](http://www.pantherdb.org/).
+This works with similar gene ID input.

 ## 4.1 Single Enrichment Analysis